Horndale County Infant and Nursery School

 Children will enter and exit school via the main school gate.
 All children and parents must remain outside of the school site until your allocated time slot.
 You must maintain social distancing whilst waiting for your child to enter and exit school, paying close attention to the markings placed on the path for this purpose.
 This will be the same at the end of the day, with staff bringing each group of children to the main school entrance to hand children over to parents.

-If you have children in more than one group then please bring both children at the later time e.g. x1 child in Reception and x1 child in Year 2 – both children start at 09:00.
-Similarly, at the end of the school day you must collect all children at the earlier time e.g. x1 child in Reception and x1 child in Year 2 – both children collected at 15:00.
+If you have children in more than one group then please bring both children at the later time e.g. x1 child in Reception and x1 child in Year 2 – both children start at 08:50.
+Similarly, at the end of the school day you must collect all children at the earlier time e.g. x1 child in Reception and x1 child in Year 2 – both children collected at 14:45.

 Finally, most pupils will either walk or travel to school by car.
-However, if you do have to use public transport to travel to school, we kindly request that you observe social distancing as best you can when on public transport, wear a face covering as is mandatory on all public transport from 15th June and if possible, use hand sanitiser/gel on completion of your journey.
+However, if you do have to use public transport to travel to school, we kindly request that you observe social distancing as best you can when on public transport, wear a face covering as is mandatory on all public transport and if possible, use hand sanitiser/gel on completion of your journey.
 All children must sanitise/ wash their hands on entry to the building.

 Uniform and Equipment